Managing Adult Malnutrition

 Dr Anita NathanGP representative: Dr Anita Nathan Dr Nathan has been a practising General Practitioner (GP) in London for over 15 years.
 She is a member of the GPs Interested in Nutrition Group (GPING) (an RCGP Specialist Group).
 She is GP representative on the ‘Managing Adult Malnutrition in the Community’ and ‘Managing Malnutrition in COPD’ consensus panels.
 Dr Nathan is also a GP member on the RCGP Patient and Carer Partnership Group.

 Liz AndersonNurse representative: Liz Anderson Liz Anderson, Lead Nurse for Nutrition, Bucks Healthcare NHS Trust has been involved in the development of both the Managing Adult Malnutrition in the Community and Managing Malnutrition in COPD documents.
 Liz is an experienced nutrition nurse specialist with over 30 years of nursing under her belt.
 Liz has contributed to a number of national nutrition initiatives and guidelines and is a seasoned speaker at conferences as well as being published a number of times in various nursing journals.
-A past Chair of the National Nurses Nutrition Group, Liz is also Patient Experience Officer for the British Association of Parenteral and Enteral Nutrition (BAPEN).
+A past Chair of the National Nurses Nutrition Group, Liz was also Patient Experience Officer for the British Association of Parenteral and Enteral Nutrition (BAPEN).

 Dr Peter CollinsManaging Malnutrition in COPD expert: Dr Peter Collins Dr Collins is a Senior Lecturer in Nutrition & Dietetics in the School of Allied Health Sciences at Griffith University, Australia.
 He is a UK Registered Dietitian (RD) and an Accredited Practising Dietitian (APD) and a member of the Patient-Centered Health Services research group at The Menzies Health Institute Queensland.
 Peter completed his PhD in the Faculty of Medicine at the University of Southampton investigating the effectiveness of nutritional support in treating malnutrition in outpatients with COPD.
 Dr Collins is an Early Career Faculty member of the European Society for Clinical Nutrition and Metabolism (ESPEN) and is an Associate Editor for Clinical Nutrition ESPEN and is on the editorial board of the Journal of Human Nutrition and Dietetics.